Skip to main content

 For homes in St. Petersburg and across Tampa Bay, outdoor units can collect debris, leaves, and salt-laden air.
 Keeping the area around the unit clear and having it checked regularly helps the heat pump move air efficiently in both heating and cooling modes.

-FAQ: Heat Pump and Thermostat Issues in St. Petersburg, FL 33712
+FAQ: Heat Pump Thermostat Repair in St. Petersburg, FL 33712

 Why was my heat pump blowing cold air when set to heat?